husarion/static_docs_deprecated/src/core2/tutorials/howtostart/run-your-first-program.md

 name: HusarionConfigXXXX
 password: husarion

-Then open new tab in your browser and tap adress: http://192.168.50.1:8600
+Then open new tab in your browser and type adress: http://192.168.50.1:8600

 ![image](/assets/img/howToStart/configuration_5.png)

 Chose option "Connect to Wi-Fi network" (unles you alredy to WiFi) and pick up one of wirless from list.
-Tap the password an click "Continue".
+Type the password an click "Continue".

 ![image](/assets/img/howToStart/configuration_6.png)